ashleyyytjh/IS216-frontend/README.md

 Each member should contribute 2–3 sentences on their learning and project experience.

-> - *Nicholas:* Learned to build reusable Vue components and manage state effectively.
+> - *Nicholas:* Learned to build user-friendly frontend based on components by UI libraries and customisation of these libraries.
+The experience has allowed me to become stronger in data manipulation to present my data in a logical manner.
 > - *Ashley:* Learned to build reusable Vue components and manage state effectively.
 > - *Ashwin:* Gained experience connecting frontend and backend APIs.
 > - *Darren:* Improved UI/UX design workflow and collaboration using Figma.